Haseeb Drabu

-Haseeb A Drabu (born 1961) is an Indian politician, economist and the former member of Jammu and Kashmir Legislative Assembly from Rajpora Constituency in Pulwana district.
-He was elected as Finance Minister of Jammu and Kashmir in BJP-PDP coalition government.
+Haseeb A Drabu (born 1961) is an Indian politician, economist and the former member of Jammu and Kashmir Legislative Assembly from Rajpora constituency in Pulwama district.
+He was elected as Finance Minister of Jammu and Kashmir in the BJP-PDP coalition government from 2015 to 2018.

 He has worked as a lawmaker, policy planner, banker and an economic commentator.

-Drabu is married to Roohi Nazki, a formerTata Interactive Systems executive who later returned to Srinagar to start a tea-house.
+Drabu is married to his second wife Roohi Nazki, a former Tata Interactive Systems executive who later returned to Srinagar to start a tea-house.